SUQUAMISH FARMERS MARKET

 PRODUCTS SOLD AT THE SUQUAMISH FARMERS MARKET

 The goal of the Market is to provide an outlet for Washington State's farming families to directly sell their farm products and to provide farm-fresh food for consumers.
-We also strongly encourage tribal members to participate, and we offer a free annual membership for all tribal members.
+We also strongly encourage tribal members to participate, and we offer a discounted annual membership for all tribal members.
 The geographic boundaries of the market include all of Washington State and the surrounding waters.

 Rules and Policies